wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 Some days you might not like yourself.
 Some days you can't deal with other people.
 That's all okay, it happens to the best of us.
 But on those days it's probably not ideal for you to be making friends.
-Ideal conditions would be when you're feeling positive and talkative.
+Ideal conditions are when you're feeling positive and talkative.

 Generally, people like positive energy.
 It's infectious and it makes them feel